asmogo/nws/README.md

 NOSTR_RELAYS = 'ws://localhost:6666'
 NOSTR_PRIVATE_KEY = "EXITPUBLICHEX"
 BACKEND_HOST = 'localhost:3338'
-BACKEND_SCHEME = 'http'
 ```

 - `NOSTR_RELAYS`: A list of nostr relays to publish events to.
 Will only be used if there was no nprofile in the request.
 - `NOSTR_PRIVATE_KEY`: The private key to sign the events
 - `BACKEND_HOST`: The host of the backend to forward requests to
-- `BACKEND_SCHEME`: The scheme of the backend to forward requests to

 Run the following command to start the exit node:

 ```
 go run cmd/exit/main.go
 ```